walkerrandolphsmith/VersionOne.Valve/README.md

 - [Contributors](#contributors)
 - [Issues](#issues)

+## Global install coming soon
+When published as a npm package it can be globally installed using `npm i -g` and will have some added benefits.
+1) Run from any directory on your command line!
+2) Forget about paths like `./node_modules/.bin/gulp` or `./bin/index.js` just type `valve <command> <options>`

 ## Setup
 Clone the repo and run `npm run boot` within the directory.
 On windows you may need to run terminal as admin.